 - costs associated with tuition in the playing of a musical instrument to an individual or group of up to four pupils where this is not provided as part of the syllabus for a prescribed Public Examination and is not required by the National Curriculum;

-- where activities take place wholly or mainly outside school hours (8:30am until 2:30pm during term time) which are not provided as part of the syllabus for a prescribed public examination and which are not required to fulfill statutory duties relating to the National Curriculum or Religious Education;
+- where activities take place wholly or mainly outside school hours (school hours are from 8:50am until 3.10pm during term time) which are not provided as part of the syllabus for a prescribed public examination and which are not required to fulfill statutory duties relating to the National Curriculum or Religious Education;

 - for the actual cost of board and lodgings where a school activity involves pupils spending one or more nights away from home, except for pupils whose parents/carers are in receipt of Income Support, Working Families Tax Credit, Child Tax Credit, Disabled Persons Tax Credit or an income-based Job Seeker’s Allowance (or their replacements);